Product Guide

 1. Customer clicks "Buy" on your product listing.

-2. Customer completes Stripe checkout and payment is processed.
+2. Customer completes checkout and payment is processed.

 3. Order is created with payment status Pending.

-4. Stripe confirms the charge and payment status updates to Succeeded.
+4. Payment is confirmed and status updates to Succeeded.

 5. Fulfillment begins -- status moves to Processing.